yat1ma-garage/subsquid-just-addlog-for-foundation/README.md

 ## How long it takes to be synced

-* The ETA moves between 10 - 400 hours.
+* The ETA fluctuates between 5 - 400 hours.
 * Seems like it depends on how the archive server is busy and how fetching data is large.
 * It takes over a day to be full synced on my PC.